tjaffrel/Deep-HP-tutorial/README.md

 ### Bash Environment

-Example of two bash environments with and without module, only modification to make are `/home/user/.../` and `path_to_gnu`:
+Example of two bash environments with and without module, that should be load before running or compiling Tinker-HP's Deep-HP branch, the only modifications to make are `/home/user/.../` and `path_to_gnu`:

 ```bash
 #/bin/bash